arulx06/Remote-sensing-Research-Paper/README.md

 - Python 3.8+
 - TensorFlow or PyTorch (based on the framework used in `main.py`)
-- Additional libraries as per the requirements file
+- Additional libraries as per in the requirements file

 ### Installation